Driving effective FCPA compliance with advanced management controls and ISO 37001

 A Resource Guide to the US Foreign Corrupt Practices Act, jointly published by the DOJ Criminal Division and SEC Enforcement Division in 2012, continues to provide the most definitive guidance regarding the FCPA’s anti-bribery and accounting provisions, enforcement principles, penalties and sanctions, and other regulatory perspectives.
-Tools such as the SEC’s Account Quality Model (AQM), which detects outliers and other red flags in financial statements, demonstrate regulators’ growing use of advanced data analytics in enforcement, while reinforcing the message that companies can and should employ such technologies to strengthen their compliance controls.
+Tools such as the SEC’s Account Quality Model (AQM), which detects outliers and other red flags in financial statements, demonstrate regulators’ growing use of advanced data analytics in

 So what does having stronger FCPA controls mean, how does a company develop and deploy them, and what role can technology play?
 As is often the case, the answers to these questions will depend on the company’s inherent risk profile–its geographic scope of operations, associated FCPA risks, resources, and overall enterprise compliance program maturity.
 Companies can benefit from understanding where they reside on the spectrum of FCPA compliance program maturity, the challenges that can impede compliance program development, and the “art of the possible” in deploying advanced compliance controls within a company’s enterprise resource planning (ERP) system environment.

 The evolution of FCPA compliance—progress, but with challenges